Self Guided Walking Holidays in Portugal

 The Coastal Way (Caminho da Costa) is a quieter but equally impressive alternative route to the traditional central way of the Portuguese Camino.
 Starting from beautiful Porto, you will follow the rugged Atlantic coastline and the sandy beaches of Northern Portugal and Galicia, taste delicious seafood and wine, and stay in tiny fishing villages.

 Starting in Porto, you will follow the ancient pilgrim trails to Santiago de Compostela for a unique experience you’ll treasure forever.
-The Camino Portugués route is relatively flat and easy to navigate and it is a great alternative to the French Camino.
-Spend unforgettable two weeks walking through stunning countryside, passing by numerous small villages and historic sites.
+The Camino Portugués central route is relatively flat and easy to navigate and it is a great alternative to the French Camino.
+Spend unforgettable two weeks walking through stunning countryside.

 Where do our walking holidays in Portugal take place?